Back to guide library

 • A suit pattern that matches your rack

-If you still do not know how to read the card quickly, review How to Read the NMJL Card.
+If you still do not know how to read the card quickly, review How to Read an American Mahjong Card.

 Keep a Backup Hand